 Audio-Only Live Streaming To do audio-only live streaming, simply set up a regular live stream as you normally would.
 Then, in the encoder, such as Flash Media Live Encoder, uncheck the “video” feature, and your stream will become audio-only.
 This feature works for HTML5 channels.
 For the best performance, you will want to use AAC audio […]

-A stream coming from DaCast can be viewed from a number of video game consoles and devices, including the Nintendo Wii U, Microsoft Xbox360, Sony Playstation 4 and more.
+A stream coming from Dacast can be viewed from a number of video game consoles and devices, including the Nintendo Wii U, Microsoft Xbox360, Sony Playstation 4 and more.
 This involves using the consoles’ browser to navigate to a page that has the feed.
-Most browsers for these systems ship with Flash already installed, and should […]
+Most browsers for these systems ship with Flash already installed and […]

-Yes, viewers can watch DaCast videos, both live streams and video on demand content, rom any device that supports HTML5 streaming.
+Yes, viewers can watch Dacast videos, both live streams and video on demand content, from any device that supports HTML5 streaming.
 This includes iOS devices (iPhone, iPad), Android devices, consoles like the Wii U and many more.

 Yes, DaCast allows users to restrict their streams to only specific countries if needed, disallowing people in certain areas from viewing the content.
 To do this, login and go to If you don’t have one already created, click CREATE which will launch a screen seen below.
 Give this a name, so you can use it […]